 Our NICU

-The Neonatal Intensive Care Unit (NICU) is 35,000 square feet located on the 5th floor of University Hospital.
-With the completion of our NICU expansion, we can now accommodate 58 babies.
-Over 3,000 newborns are admitted annually to University Hospital, including 700 admissions to the NICU.
+The Neonatal Intensive Care Unit (NICU) is located on the 6th, 7th, and 8th floors of University Health Women’s and Children’s Hospital and can accommodate up to 83 infants.
+Over 4,500 newborns are delivered annually at University Hospital with approximately 1000 admissions to the NICU.
 University Hospital has been designated as a Level IV neonatal intensive care unit by the Texas Department of State Health Services.
-Level IV signifies the highest level of care available for premature and very sick babies.
+Level IV signifies the highest level of care available for premature and sick babies.
 The American Academy of Pediatrics surveyed our NICU and found no deficiencies for the level IV NICU designation.
 Additionally, our hospital is San Antonio’s only health system recognized by U.S. News & World Report as one of America’s Best Hospitals.

 Our State-of-the-Art NICU

-Premature babies are unique and require special care.
+Sick and premature babies can be medically complex and require special care.
 University Hospital has a highly-skilled team of doctors, nurses, and other healthcare professionals ready to provide you and your baby with expert medical care.

 Our NICU Includes: